 It has been suggested that Blackstone’s John Gray is a top contender for Treasury Secretary.
 But, the real question on the press’ mind is of the whereabouts of Chris Christie.
 The Governor of New Jersey, in a rather inconspicuous fashion, has already made his way into the building alongside former Mayor of New York Rudy Giuliani.

 2:00 PM Everyone is still waiting for Christie and Giuliani to start their meetings.
-I however choose to speak with Secret Service Agent Omar J. Vela, who previously served in the 75th Ranger Regiment.
+I, however, choose to speak with one of the Secret Service Agents who previously served in the army.
 We spoke of his long-term career trajectory, from that of serving in the army to now being a member of the President-elect’s security detail.
-I asked him about the wide spread problems veterans face with PTSD.
+I asked him about the widespread problems veterans face with PTSD.
 His is of the opinion that it all depends on mental toughness of a solder.
-That is in fact a most common answer any army ranger would give,considering that this group of elite soldiers is probably the toughest in the army.
+That is, in fact, a most common answer any army ranger would give, considering that this group of elite soldiers is probably the toughest in the army.
 Nonetheless, PTSD is a big problem in the military and one that is woefully underreported.

 As Trump parts with Kobach, the lingering question of the day thrown at the President-Elect concerns the type of apology he wants from the cast of Hamilton.
 “We’ll see,” he ambiguously remarks, leaving the press to continue his high-profile meeting.